Clarinet Sonatas (Brahms): III. Allegretto grazioso

 The third movement is also in ternary form.
-The A section consists of an eight bar melody played by the clarinet, and then traded off to the piano with the clarinet lending supporting lines.
-A forte repeated section inverts the melody and the second ending leads to the B section.
+The A section consists of an eight bar melody in the "wrong key" of E-flat major played by the clarinet, and then traded off to the piano with the clarinet lending supporting lines.
+A forte repeated section in the home key inverts the melody and the second ending leads to the B section.

 The piano takes up a descending line syncopated between the two hands while the clarinet adds a low supporting line confined within the space of a minor third.
 Another repeated section lets the clarinet play the descending melody.
 After the repeat, the melody from the A section returns and ends the movement.